Table of Contents

 - REL = 1036.5 (REL automatically increases/decreases when ABS goes up or down)

 Important: Even though both ABS and REL have changed values, you will notice that the pressure difference of 35.5 stays intact, i.e., REL - ABS = 35.5.
-After changing the numbers on the console, make sure that the “spread” between REL and ABS stays the same when you save the settings.
+After changing the numbers on the console, make sure that the “spread” of 35.5 between REL and ABS values stays the same when you save the settings.

 SUMMARY